ballerina-platform/ballerina-lang/docs/tools-ides-ballerina-composer.md

-# Editors, IDEs and the Ballerina Composer
+# Tools, IDEs and the Ballerina Composer

 Ballerina provides several tools to help you create, document, and test your code.
 These tools can be various editors, IDEs, and a graphical visualization tool for your code called the Ballerina Composer.